Scottish royal tapestry collection: The tapestry men

 There was extra work when the tapestry was taken out of the castles and used on other occasions.
 In May 1544, when an English army burnt Edinburgh, the tapestries were carried up the Royal Mile from Holyroodhouse to the Castle for safety and watched by Regent Arran's wardrobe servant Malcolm Gourlay.
 Regent Arran borrowed the royal tapestry for his daughter Barbara Hamilton's wedding to Lord Gordon in February 1549, and after it had been cleaned by six apprentices it was brought out for the visit of Mary of Guise's brother, the Marquis de Maine.

+The best tapestry was brought out to decorate the hall and Chapel of Holyroodhouse for the ceremonies and masques in February 1566 when Nicolas d'Angennes, seigneur of Rambouillet, brought the Order of Saint Michael for Henry Stuart, Lord Darnley.
 After the battle of Carberry Hill, when Mary, Queen of Scots was imprisoned in Lochleven Castle, the tapestry in Holyrood Palace was taken down and stored in Edinburgh Castle in October 1567.
 Tapestry remained in place to decorate the rooms at Stirling Castle, where James VI was brought up.
 In April 1569, tapestry was hung in Glasgow for the French ambassador.
 When English soldiers came to Scotland in 1570, William Maitland of Lethington ordered Servais de Condé to transport the tapestry and furnishings of Holyroodhouse to Edinburgh Castle.

-In April 1572 the Deanery at Restalrig was hung with tapestry for the English ambassadors Thomas Randolph and William Drury, and in September 1572, William Murray, the varlet of James VI's bedchamber hung the tolbooth of Stirling with tapestry.
+In August 1571, William Murray brought tapestry from Stirling Castle to decorate Stirling Tolbooth for the Parliament.
+In April 1572, the Deanery at Restalrig was hung with tapestry for the English ambassadors Thomas Randolph and William Drury, and in September 1572, William Murray, the varlet of James VI's bedchamber hung the tolbooth of Stirling with tapestry.

+William Beaton

+William Beaton or Betoun was an embroiderer and "tapester".
+He also repaired the royal tapestries and wall hangings.
+In October 1580, he was paid for work hanging tapestry during James's progress and visit to Holyrood Palace.
+He supplied 800 hooks called "cleiks" and cords to pack up the tapestries.
+In 1594, Beaton made a new cloth of gold to spread as a "tapis" on the chapel floor at the baptism of Prince Henry, and cushions for the seats of guests.